bright/new-www/content/projects/revolutionizing-healthcare-with-nhs-certified-bluetooth-devices.md

 <TitleWithIcon sectionTitle="solution: empowering healthcare transformation with remote patient monitoring and telemedicine " titleIcon="/images/icon_title_goal.svg" titleIconAlt="solution: empowering healthcare transformation with remote patient monitoring and telemedicine " />

-Camascope, formerly known as VCare, is a pioneering British health tech company. **We joined forces with Camascope to find the cure for the healthcare sickness in the United Kingdom**.
+**We joined forces with our client based in the United Kingdom to find the cure for the healthcare sickness in the United Kingdom**.
 Our collaboration has already yielded a robust [Medicine Administration Record (eMAR) system](/projects/vCare/), available on both Android and iOS platforms.
 After that, we took another step towards healthcare digitalization.

 **Our team developed a pilot Remote Patient Monitoring (RPM) system for Android**.
 Imagine an application accessible by a doctor at their office, showing them in real-time the vital signs of their patients who are currently at home.
 With RPM, you don't have to imagine that anymore.
 It is now a reality available in the United Kingdom.